zond/gosafe/README.md

 ## More

-Use https://github.com/zond/gosafety to communicate with the child processes.
+Use `JSONChannel` in https://github.com/zond/gosafety to communicate with the child processes.
 See https://github.com/zond/gosafe/blob/master/testfiles/test3.go for an example.